smartcontractkit/external-adapters-js/packages/sources/sportsdataio/README.md

 | Required? |  Name  |          Description          | Options | Defaults to |
 | :-------: | :----: | :---------------------------: | :-----: | :---------: |
 |    ✅     | season | The season to get scores from |         |             |

+### NCAA-FB Current Season

+Year of the current season.